Maruti Ignis compact SUV comes with a price tag ranging from Rs 4.59 lakh to Rs 7.80 lakh (ex-showroom, Delhi).

 The overall length, width and height of the Maruti Ignis measure 3,700mm, 1,690mm and 1,595mm respectively.
-The car sits on a 2,435mm long wheelbase, thus making it shorter than the Vitara Brezza.
-It stands tall with a ground clearance of 180mm, which is good enough for Indian roads.
-Despite being compact in size, the Ignis offers a luggage space of 260-litres.
+Its 2,435mm wheelbase makes it shorter than the Vitara Brezza.
+The crossover has a ground clearance of 180mm, which is good enough for Indian roads.
+Despite being compact in size, the Ignis offers a decent luggage space of 260-litres.
 One can expand it up to 415-litres by folding the rear seats.

-Mahindra KUV100 is the only rival of the Maruti Suzuki Ignis in India.
-Though, Maruti Suzuki’s new crossover might impact the sales of the hatchback-based crossovers such as Chevrolet Beat Activ, Hyundai i20 Active, Toyota Etios Cross, etc.
+As of now, the Mahindra KUV100 is the only rival of the Maruti Suzuki Ignis.
+Though, Maruti Suzuki’s new crossover also competes against the hatchback-based crossovers such as Chevrolet Beat Activ, Hyundai i20 Active, Toyota Etios Cross, etc.

-The rear profile of the Maruti Suzuki Ignis looks quite neat and simple with conventional bumper with black insert, tailgate mounted spoiler, turn indicators and a rear windscreen wiper.
-The top-of-the-line model, with 2WD drivetrain system, has a kerb weight of 880kg.
+The neat and simple rear design of the Maruti Suzuki Ignis doesn’t match its uniqueness and sportiness of the front.
+The car sports a conventional bumper with black insert, tailgate mounted spoiler, turn indicators and a rear windscreen wiper.
+The top-ranging model, with 2WD drivetrain system, carries a kerb weight around 880kg.
 Maruti Suzuki also offers several customisation options with the Ignis through a new Maruti iCreate app, with the help of which a buyer can personalise his/her car.
 The accessory package includes roof finish, decals, dashboard accents, seat covers, etc.

-The Maruti Ignis looks quite familiar from inside as it shares design and features with the Baleno & the Swift.
+The cabin of the Maruti Ignis looks largely identical to the Baleno.
 There is a dual-tone dashboard with integrated touchscreen display and sporty orange highlights on dash and door panels.
-Maruti offers the SmartPlay infotainment system with Apple CarPlay and Android Auto compatibility on the top-spec model of the crossover.
-The list of features also includes a Bluetooth-enabled audio system with AUX-in and USB connectivity, regenerative braking, automatic climate control, heated front seats and keyless entry with engine starter button.
+The SmartPlay infotainment system with Apple CarPlay and Android Auto compatibility is exclusively available on the top-spec model.
+Other key features include a Bluetooth-enabled audio system with AUX-in and USB connectivity, regenerative braking, automatic climate control, heated front seats and keyless entry with engine starter button.

-While the European-spec model gets MirrorLink touchscreen entertainment system with navigation and sliding rear seats, the India-spec model is devoid of them.
-With 5-seats arrangement, the Ignis offers a decent legroom for the front and rear seat occupants.
+Unlike the European-spec model that gets MirrorLink touchscreen entertainment system with navigation and sliding rear seats, the India-spec model is devoid of them.
+The Ignis offers a decent legroom for the front and rear seat occupants, thanks to its 5-seats arrangement.
 The foldable rear seats can be adjusted for creating additional 165mm legroom.

-The standard safety features include dual airbags and anti-lock braking system (ABS) with electronic brake-force distribution (EBD), ISOFIX child seat anchorage, pedestrian protection, seat belt pre-tensioners with force limiters and speed sensing door locks.
-The crossover also embodies Suzuki’s Total Effective Control (TECT) for occupant protection along with side impact and offset ahead of regulations.
-It’s also complaint for pedestrian safety.
+The new Maruti crossover is one of the safest cars in its league.
+All variants of the Ignis get dual airbag, anti-lock braking system (ABS) with electronic brake-force distribution (EBD) and ISOFIX child seat anchorage, pedestrian protection, seat belt pre-tensioners with force limiters and speed sensing door locks as standard safety equipment.
+The Ignis also embodies Suzuki’s Total Effective Control (TECT) for occupant protection along with side impact and offset ahead of regulations.